xieyu/vim-assist/readme.md

 ###Install###
 recommand to use pathogen of vundle to install it

-#Common intereface#
+##Common intereface##
-There are same keymap for all the search window opened by these assist:
+all tools in vim-assit  such as FileNavigation or historyFile search, will open a window to show the search result, In this window you can use following keymaps

 * `<esc>`   close the search window
 * `<enter>` open file under cursor and close the search window
 * `<c-o>``  open file under cursor without close the search window, and jump to the window that open the file